 The British Isles is home to the largest population of wild Red deer to be found anywhere in Europe.
 The majority of these 300,000 or so animals live on the Scottish mainland, where the species has been a constant feature of the landscape since the end of the last glaciation, 11,000 years ago.

 The Red deer has long been viewed as a “beast of chase” and hunted by commoners, aristocracy and royalty alike.
 Consequently, there have been introductions to wild populations, both to increase numbers in the face of substantial poaching and in often misguided attempts to increase antler (trophy) size; much during the 19th Century.
-The sources of these introduced animals have varied, but includes animals from continental Europe and previously wild animals trapped in deer parks.
+The sources of these introduced animals have varied, but includes animals from continental Europe and previously wild animals trapped in deer parks as well as North American wapiti (Cervus elaphus canadensis) introduced to the central Highlands.
 Certainly, the Victorians were well known to have boxed up park stags from southern England before sending them, by train, to Scotland to improve the quality of Highland stags.

 There don’t appear to be any reliable accounts of direct introductions of Red deer from Europe into the wild, but many did end up in deer parks, stock from which were subsequently translocated elsewhere.
 Hence, it is not difficult to see how animals of European descent could be found in our wild populations and most British stocks are now expected to be allocthonous.
 In other words, they’re not native to the area but reintroduced from elsewhere.
 The Red deer on Rum are a case in point.